Types Of Ants UK

 Once the metamorphosis is over, an ant breaks out from the cocoon.
 At first, it’s white-coloured but during growth, it turns brown to black.

 The common black ant is often seen in kitchens, scavenging for food inside cupboards and in the corners of the kitchen floor.
 The pest also gets inside rubbish bags and bins where leftovers are often thrown out.

 If you have a pet, mind that their excrement might also attract black ants into your home if you don’t take proper care to remove it on time and effectively.

 No matter what measures you take, the most effective way to deal with a colony of black ants is to order a professional ant treatment and have the pest exterminated all at once.

 Book experienced specialist and forget about the infestation.Call us

 Yellow Meadow Ant (Lasius Flavus)

-Brownish yellow or just yellow, Lasius Flavus is very distinctive, compared to other species.
-Queen is usually dark orange or brown.
-Bottom part of its body is orange, as well as the legs.
+Brownish-yellow or just yellow, Lasius Flavus is very distinctive, compared to other species.
+The queen is usually dark orange or brown.
+The bottom part of its body is orange, as well as the legs.